Diagnostic Medical Sonography

 National Certification Eligibility

 Graduates of the program are eligible to take the national certifying examination of the American Registry of Diagnostic Medical Sonography (ARDMS).
-The program's pass rate for this examination is very high; LCCC graduates have posted a 100 percent pass rate since 2010.
-As of 2015, students are eligible to sit for Sonography Principles and Instrumentation, Abdomen, and Obstetrics and Gynecology registries 60 days prior to graduation.
+The program's pass rate for this examination is very high; LCCC graduates have posted a 100 percent pass rate since 2010, in Sonography Principles and Instrumentation.
+As of 2015, students are eligible to sit for Abdomen, and Obstetrics and Gynecology registries 60 days prior to graduation.

 The majority of students are able to find employment in the field prior to or soon after graduation.
 Employment is expected to grow "faster than average" with an increase of almost 42,000 jobs by 2022 due to the aging population and increased demand for diagnostic imaging, according to the Bureau of Labor Statistics.